 - Learn many important elements of sheltering, including considerations for housing, population planning, sanitation, physical and behavioral well-being.

 - Interact closely with shelter medicine faculty, residents, and current/former fellows with a goal of developing relationships that promote life-long learning and collaboration between shelter leadership and academics.

-- Attend a 3-day, virtual training intensive in January 2022 (likely Jan.
-10-12), working closely with other fellows in the program and the UWSMP team.
-While normally held in person, this year the event will be held virtually due to the COVID-19 pandemic.
+- Attend a 3-day, virtual training intensive in February 2023 (likely Feb.
+14-16), working closely with other fellows in the program and the UWSMP team.
+The event will be held virtually to allow for greater participant inclusivity.
 More details of the event will be discussed during interviews.
-As much as we love to hold this event in person and are saddened to make this choice, we want to look out for the safety of attendees first and can promise it will still be an engaging experience.
 Participation in this training is a requirement of the fellowship.

 The fellows will be able to put their new skills to work with their own shelter, directly benefiting shelter animals and communities.
-Additionally, the shelter medicine program will benefit from the infusion of practical experience brought by the Shelter Fellows.
-Many fellows will continue on with the program as alumni and mentors while working in or with shelters for years to come, greatly magnifying the impact of this investment in their training.
+Additionally, the Shelter Medicine Program will benefit from the infusion of practical experience brought by the shelter fellows.
+Many fellows will continue on with the program as alums and mentors while working in or with shelters for years to come, greatly magnifying the impact of this investment in their training.

 Cost: Free!
 Fellows do not pay registration fees or tuition.
 This opportunity is made possible by a grant.
-No other direct financial support to fellows is provided.
+Aside from possible expenses to travel to and attend Animal Care Expo 2023, no other direct financial support to fellows is provided.

 Selection and review committee: A committee will select candidates and review applications to the program.
 Shelters will be selected for the fellowship with 1-2 leadership staff per organization participating.
 Consideration will be given to selecting shelters representing a variety of shelter types and geographical locations within the Northern Tier states.